 Those 11th graders who plan on attending a 4-year college or university should take the PSAT at Stivers.
-Cost is $14.
+The cost is $14.
 Juniors who qualify for a free/reduced lunch may get on of the 30 waivers available.
-Those college bound juniors should then start taking the SAT and/or SAT in November or December.
+Those college-bound juniors should then start taking the SAT and/or SAT in November or December.

 Application due March 1

 If you are interested in your son or daughter receiving dual high school and college credit, they can participate in the Ohio Post-Secondary Enrollment Program (PSEO).
 Students need a 3.00-grade point in the subject area they want to take a class in.
 If they qualify, students can take their classes at the University of Dayton, Wright State University, or Sinclair College.
 Textbooks and tuition are paid for.
 Students who fail a class have to reimburse the school for the cost of the class.
 Attendance is mandatory at a spring PSEO meeting.
 Dates will be shared soon.
 See Mr. Asadorian for more information.